 While it’s often touted as a spring break or retirement destination, we realized Puerto Vallarta is actually a great city for digital nomads.
 When we started making plans to go there, we read on Nomad List that they had really slow internet.

 However, we found the internet to be good enough for us to teach English online at the same time.
-During our first 6-month stay, they began installing fiber-optic connections in several of the neighborhoods and have been continuing to install it in other ‘hoods.
+During our first 6-month stay, they began installing fiber-optic connections in several of the neighborhoods and have been continuing to install them in other ‘hoods.

 Then I discovered the co-working space.
 It had some of the fastest speeds I had ever seen anywhere so I joined as a member.
 It helped me meet even more people and expand my network.
 It seemed like living in Puerto Vallarta was actually a great idea.